AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 environment and obtaining the value of all features for 4 different drivers, 1 male, and 4 female test subjects.
 All data collection and processing procedures described in this work were implemented in Python by the authors.
 These features may be stated as follows:
-1. **EYE ASPECT RATIO:** Contains the values of the percentage of eyes of the driver.
+1. **EYE ASPECT RATIO:** Contains the values of percentage of eye-opened of the driver.
 2. **MOUTH OPEN RATIO:** Contains the values of mouth opened and duration of mouth opening of the driver.
 3. **PULSE_VAL:** Contains the pulse value of the driver. <br>